Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 The Macallan 1926 60-Year-Old Fine and Rare

 The Macallan distillery is the flagbearer when it comes to smashing records of the world’s most expensive whiskies ever sold.
 This particular batch that received the prestigious Fine and Rare label was distilled more than 90 years ago.
-While it was expected to be sold for a range between £350,000 and £450,000 (Rs 3.4 crores – Rs 4.4 crores approx) at a Sotheby’s auction, it was sold for a whopping £1,452,000 (Rs 14 crores approx).
+While it was expected to be sold for a range between £350,000 and £450,000 at a Sotheby’s auction, it was sold for a whopping £1,452,000.

 “This is the most iconic of all bottles of Scotch whisky,” Sotheby’s wrote in a statement while introducing this rare whiskey.
 The rarity and quality of this whiskey comes from ageing in Sherry casks for 60 years which gives it its dark colour and ultra-rich character.